mkang315/CST-YOLO/README.md

 | w/o MCS | 0.762 | 1.000 | 0.987 | 0.910 |
 | w/o MaxPool | 0.856 | 0.806 | 0.901 | 0.899 |

 **Table 3.2&nbsp;&nbsp;&nbsp;&nbsp;Abation study of the proposed modules.
-Results are APs and mAP@0.5 on the CBC dataset.
+Results are mAP@0.5 on the CBC dataset.
 The best results are shown in bold.**
 | Method | WBCs | RBCs | Platelets| Overall |
 | :-------: | :-------: | :-------: | :-------: | :-------: |
 | w/o CST | 0.999 | 0.944 | 0.923 | 0.955 |